isabella232/sfcc-helpcenter/content/md/cartridge-configuration/03-products-filter-configuration.md

 # How can I synchronize my product PIM status with the SalesForce online status (onlineFlag)?

-Since the 20.2.2 version, you are able to configure in the [**connector configuration page**](01-where-configuration.html), your choice to use the automated PIM Product synchronization:
+Since the 20.2.2 version, you are able to configure in the [**connector configuration page**](01-where-configuration.html), how you want to synchronize your PIM Product status with Salesforce:

 ![Connector configuration](../img/sfcc-cartridge-PIM-status-synchro.png)